ui3TD/IM-HarmonyIntegration/README.md

 If done correctly, you should see `run_bepinex.sh` in the same folder as the Idol Manager executable file.

 Suggestions: For Linux users, if the executable is an exe file, then you are running a Windows version through Proton.
 Use the Windows (x64) zip file and consult this guide [here](https://docs.bepinex.dev/articles/advanced/proton_wine.html).
+If that doesn't work, you can also try setting the Launch Options to `WINEDLLOVERRIDES="winhttp=n,b" %command%`.

 ## UNINSTALL INSTRUCTIONS (Windows):
 Delete the following files and directories from your Idol Manager directory...